e-ucm/LimeSurveyWebhook/README.md

 - A recent version v6.4.3 (PHP 8.1)
 - the latest stable release v5.2.5
-- the latest LTS release v3.27.28

-and should work with all version 3.x or newer.
+and should work with all version 5.x or newer.

 The minimum required PHP version is 8.1.